-- (1) The vehicle is located outside of the right-of-way; - (2) The vehicle and any other appurtenances are removed each day after the completion of sales except vehicles located on a parcel with a compliant farmers market as the principal use provided the vehicle is road ready for driving or towing off-site, and the vehicle is not obstructed by any permanent features; - (3) No signage or exterior lighting is used; - (4) The location has sufficient space to accommodate vehicular parking and safe pedestrian movement; and - (5) Any retail sales of food is subject to Albemarle Regional Health Services certification. - (6) The vehicle does not have to be associated with a store front restaurant or be located on the same lot as an associated restaurant.
+- (1) The vehicle is located outside of the right-of-way; - (2) The vehicle and any other appurtenances are removed each day after the completion of sales;

+- (3) No permanent features are included as part of the use; - (4) No signage or exterior lighting is used; - (5) The location has sufficient space to accommodate vehicular parking and safe pedestrian movement; and - (6) Any retail sales of food is subject to Albemarle Regional Health Services certification. - (7) The vehicle does not have to be associated with a store front restaurant or be located on the same lot as an associated restaurant.